softbankrobotics-labs/pepper-extras/README.md

 fun SingleThread.newCoroutineScope(): CoroutineScope
 ```

 Create a new [`CoroutineScope`](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-coroutine-scope/index.html) that will run on a global single thread.
-Unlike `SingleThread.GlobalScope`, cancellation or failure of any child coroutine of this scope will cancels all other children.
+Unlike `SingleThread.GlobalScope`, cancellation or failure of any child coroutine of this scope will cancel all other children.

 #### 7.4.3.
 Example

 **Example 1** - Data access and multithreading

-Let's examine a first example that does not uses our single thread coroutines.
+Let's examine a first example that does not use our single thread coroutines.
 It only use [`GlobalScope`](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-global-scope/) provided by the standard Kotlin library.

 In this example, we launch 100 coroutines, all doing the same action 10000 times: incrementing a shared mutable counter `x`.